ChristianPari/365-Days-of-Code/README.md

+<h2>Day 218-221</h2>

+Still enhancing my Java Yahtzee program, have created packages to hold specific classes according to their uses within the program, as of now I'm working on creating a "holdable" process... which I may have thought of something better!
+TBA<br>
+As well as Yahtzee, I'm working through an OOP course to help with my understanding of advanced OOP concepts, for now Functional Interfaces and Streams are what I'm currently working through!

 <h2>Day 215-217</h2>

 Having an amazing time recreating this Yahtzee Java program!
 Really focusing deep on OOP concepts n how to use classes to their fullest ability!
 V2 allows for multi-players, each player rolls 3 times for best score